Our palace, your place

 Nestled in the heart of London and set in its own magnificent grounds, this stunning Baroque palace has spaces to suit events large and small, from intimate drinks receptions to lavish dinners.
 What finer setting for a celebration to remember?

 Owing to the exclusive nature of this venue, we are only able to hold 100 private events per year.
-We advise that you book as soon as possible to avoid disappointmentContact us about your event
+We advise that you book as soon as possible to avoid disappointmentEnquire about events at Kensington Palace

 The State Apartments comprise several individual rooms, each with its own unique charms.
 From the priceless 17th-century tapestries that adorn the Privy Chamber to the Cupola Room’s exquisite tromp l’oeil ceiling, your guests will be spellbound by the State Apartments’ conspicuous displays of royal grandeur.
 The State Apartments can be used in any combination to suit events of all sizes, from cosy dinner parties to receptions of regal proportions.